lsst-dm/dmtn-208/index.rst

 As a future enhancement, all cutout requests will also create a VOTable with provenance information.

 The primary output of a cutout operation in the initial implementation will be a single FITS file.
-Each filtering parameter produces a separate cutout image.
+Each stencil parameter produces a separate cutout image.
 The cutout images will be stored as extensions in the result FITS file, not in the Basic FITS HDU.
 This output should use a ``Content-Type`` of ``application/fits`` [#]_.